gemfast/www/_docs/installation.md

 ---
 title: Installation
 subtitle: Packaged versions of Gemfast are currently available for ubuntu and debian based systems and rely on systemd for managing the service.
+Gemfast is also available as a Docker image.
 author: greg
 tags: [setup, featured]
 order: 1
 ---

+Gemfast is distributed as both a `.deb` package and a [Docker image](../docker).
+It is recommended to use the `.deb` package when installing Gemfast on a virtual machine or bare metal server.

 ### Install Gemfast on Debian/Ubuntu